SalesforceCommerceCloud/raml-toolkit/.github/CONTRIBUTING.md

 #### Don't reinvent the wheel

 Look at the profiles that exist, discuss if you really need a new profile or if you can use an existing one.
 This entire project is just a thin wrapper to AMF with a test bed.
-Utilize that and lets keep api fragmentation down.
-Profiles are relatively easy to read through and we encourage everyone to use an existing profile when possible
+Utilize that and let's keep API fragmentation down.
+Profiles are relatively easy to read through and we encourage everyone to use an existing profile when possible.

 #### Profile Metadata